 - 1. Draw a scaled plan of the perimeter of the home in the graph provided on Sheet S4, Foundation and Strengthening Layout Plan.
 Your plan should include the following: - a.
-The location of any obstructions along the perimeter of the foundation which make the strengthening work difficult or impossible such as fireplaces, water heaters, utilities, etc. These areas should be avoided when laying out the required strengthening work. - b.
+The location of any obstructions along the perimeter of the foundation that make the strengthening work difficult or impossible such as fireplaces, water heaters, utilities, etc. These areas should be avoided when laving out the required strengthening work. - b.
 An arrow to indicate the direction of the span of your floor joists plus the spacing such as "floor joists at 16" on center."
 This will be helpful when selecting the appropriate details shown on Sheets D1- D7. - c.
 Indicate the height of the tallest cripple wall for each wall line.
 The minimum required length of strengthening along each wall line will be based, among other variables, on this height.
-See 1 on D5 for definition of "cripple wall height." - d.
+See Section on Detail 1, Sheet D4 or Detail 1 or 2.
+Sheet D5 for measurement of "cripple wall height." - d.
 Dimensions for each length of perimeter wall segment and overall dimensions of wall lines. - e.
 An arrow pointing to North. - f.
 Label the street side (front) of the home.